KeyboardKit/KeyboardKitPro/README.md

 Besides the core features, KeyboardKit Pro extends KeyboardKit with a bunch of pro features:

 * 💡 [Autocomplete][Autocomplete] - KeyboardKit Pro unlocks an on-device autocomplete provider as well as an api-based one.
 * 🗯 Callouts - KeyboardKit Pro unlocks locale-specific callout actions for all locales above.
+* 😊 [Emojis][Emojis] - KeyboardKit Pro unlocks skin tone variants and secondary callout actions for emojis.
 * 🔤 Input Sets - KeyboardKit Pro unlocks locale-specific input sets for all locales above.
 * ➡️ [Proxy][Proxy] - KeyboardKit Pro unlocks `UITextDocumentProxy` extensions for getting all text from the proxy.
 * 🖼 Views - KeyboardKit Pro unlocks additonal views that simplify building great keyboards.